1d3o/lato-core/README.md

 rails generate lato_core:initializer
 ```

-### Sample CRUD
+### Sample crud

-To create all the code used to manage a simple CRUD (views and controllers) you can run:
+To create all the code used to manage a simple crud (views and controllers) you can run:

 ```console
 rails generate lato_core:crud